Education & educational system

 Folgende Informationen können wir Ihnen gerne in englischer Sprache zur Verfügung stellen.

 Knowledge is a key efficiency factor at the national, regional, enterprise and individual levels, and is becoming the most important production factor as well.

 Curriculum reform at the primary and secondary levels of education was launched in the 1990s and its implementation was completed in 2003.
 Compulsory education now starts at age of six and lasts nine years.
 This nine year primary school brings different forms of ability grouping into the structure of basic education.
 General secondary education and vocational education have also been modified to prepare students to undertake learning also later in life.
 Within the framework of tertiary education, institutional and curriculum diversification has increased substantially, fuelled also by the need for adult education and retraining.

-Public expenditure for education as percentage of GDP, 2009
+Public expenditure on education as a percentage of GDP, 2013

 According to the European lifelong learning indicator, Slovenia is above the EU average.
 Almost 70% of non-formal adult education is job related.

 Among all participants (360,000) that attended continuing education in Slovenia in 2014, nearly half of them (42%), participated adult education provided by enterprises.
 A tenth of participants in further education acquired publicly valid document, 6.5% participated in language courses and some of them driving school lessons (6%).